 Authors

-1 1.
-PhD Student in Sports Injury and Corrective Exercises, Department of Sports Injury and Corrective Exercises, Faculty of Physical Education and Sport Sciences, Shahid Bahonar University of Kerman, Kerman, Iran
+1 Department of Sports Injury and Corrective Exercises, Faculty of Physical Education and Sport Sciences, Shahid Bahonar University of Kerman, Kerman, Iran.

-2 MSc Student in Sports Injury, Department of Biomechanics and Sports Injury, Faculty of Physical Education and Sport Sciences, Kharazmi University, Tehran, Iran
+2 Department of Biomechanics and Sports Injury, Faculty of Physical Education and Sport Sciences, Kharazmi University, Tehran, Iran.

-4 Department of Sport Coaching, Faculty of Physical Education and Sport Sciences, Kharazmi University, Tehran, Iran
+3 Department of Sport Coaching, Faculty of Physical Education and Sport Sciences, Kharazmi University, Tehran, Iran.

 Abstract

-Patellofemoral Pain Syndrome (PFPS) is one of the most common causes of anterior knee pain in young individuals and athletes.
-It is often associated with core muscle weakness, postural control impairments, and lower limb biomechanical abnormalities.
-This study aimed to investigate and compare the effectiveness of six weeks of Core Stability Training (CST) and Neuromuscular Training (NMT) on pain intensity, center of pressure (COP) fluctuations, and functional performance in individuals with PFPS.
+Background and Aims Patellofemoral pain syndrome (PFPS) is one of the most common causes of anterior knee pain in young active people and athletes.
+This study aimed to compare the effectiveness of six weeks of core stability training (CST) and neuromuscular training (NMT) on knee pain, center of pressure (COP) oscillations, and knee function in individuals with PFPS.

-This randomized controlled trial was conducted with three parallel groups (two intervention groups and one control group).
+Methods This is a randomized controlled clinical trial.
 A total of 45 participants with PFPS were randomly assigned to CST, NMT, or control groups.
-The interventions lasted six weeks, with three training sessions per week.
-Pain (VAS scale), static balance (COP measured by force plate), and knee function (squat and step-down tests) were assessed before and after the intervention.
-Data were analyzed using paired t-tests, ANCOVA, and SPSS software.
+The interventions were performed at three sessions per week for six weeks.
+Pain (using the visual analog scale), static balance (COP oscillations measured by a force plate), and knee function (bilateral squat and step-down tests) were assessed before and after the intervention.
+Data were analyzed using the paired t-test and ANCOVA in SPSS software, version 21.

-Neuromuscular training was more effective than core stability training in improving pain, static balance, and knee function in individuals with PFPS.
+Conclusion Both CST and NMT methods can be effective in reducing pain and improving static balance and knee function in individuals with PFPS, where the NMT method is more effective.
 It is recommended that NMT be integrated into standard rehabilitation protocols for these patients to achieve optimal outcomes.

 Keywords